cozy/cozy-mobile/README.md

 [![Code Climate][5]][6]
 [![codecov][18]][19]

-This is the native mobile client for Cozy.
+~~This is the native mobile client for Cozy.~~ This *was* the native mobile client for Cozy v2.
+The code for the current mobile client [can be found here](https://github.com/cozy/cozy-drive/tree/master/targets/drive/mobile).

 ## :rocket: Install